AaltoSciComp/scicomp-docs/aalto/linux.rst

 ============================================

-CS-Linux is built on top of centrally maintained Aalto Ubuntu by Aalto IT Services (ITS).
+Aalto Linux is provided to all departments in Aalto.
+Department IT co-maintains this, and in some departments provides more support (specifically, CS, NBE, PHYS at least).
+It contains a lot of software and features to support scientific computing and data.
 Both laptop and desktop setups are available.

 Basics
 ~~~~~~

 -  New installations are using Ubuntu 16.04 LTS, but some former
    installations might have Ubuntu 14.04.
-The day-to-day management is
-   done by CSIT.
 -  `Some basic information from Aalto is availiable at
    Inside <https://inside.aalto.fi/display/ITServices/Linux>`__.
 -  **Login is with Aalto credentials**.
-Anyone (not just CS staff) can
+Anyone can
    log in to any computer.
 -  All systems are effectively identical, except for local Ubuntu
    packages installed.
 Thus, switching machines is a low-cost operation.